Student Lists for Instructors on A.O.

 If a student is registered with SAS, it is appropriate for an instructor to ask to speak with their SAS advisor.
 We encourage you to do so to confirm or clarify accommodations.

 The faculty section of A.O. is a new feature that was launched in response to the COVID-19 pandemic to deal with our most pressing accommodation issues.
 We have been learning from this experience and making improvements.
-Over time, we hope to make additional data available, such as students' classroom accommodations.
+Over time, we hope to make additional data available.

 The decision about what information to make available to instructors is governed by a balance between protecting students' privacy, and providing the details instructors need to assist with the accommodation process.